2011 Acura MDX

 The middle row outboard seats are nearly as comfortable as the front and fold down wide side behind the driver.
 Despite the nearly-flat floor we'd still recommend the center position only for smaller types or baby seats.
 The third row is compact though Acura did the smart thing making it two seats and 50/50 split rather than three seats.

 In addition to the big console there is storage space in the doors, glovebox and right side of the console.
 Dropping the third-row seats (without removing headrests) increases cargo space from 15 cubic feet to 42; dropping the second-row delivers about 83 cubic feet or very nearly what the much-longer Mercedes GL delivers.

 MDX carries a maximum tow rating of 5000 pounds, though we'd carefully consider weights and frontal area carefully for any trailer approaching that weight.
-Some of the larger competitors have higher ratings, up to 7000 pounds, worth noting if your boat is more than 3500 without its trailer.
+Some of the larger competitors have higher ratings, up to 7000 pounds, worth noting if your boat is more than 3500 pounds without its trailer.

 The Acura MDX has a distinctive face, luxury appointments, room for a family and enough flexibility to make it all work in the same package.
-It's also got a smooth engine with power to spare, excellent handling and stability, and an all-wheel drive system that can help as much on a dry corner as on a snowy hill.
+It's also got a silky engine with power to spare, superb handling and stability, and an all-wheel drive system that can help as much on a dry corner as on a snowy hill.
 With a good warranty and resale value, it deserves consideration on any seven-seat ski-wagon shopping list.